ufoo68/ask-templates/README.md

 3. Add your github repository url of Alexa skill template(Please add list above)
 4. Checkout branch and commit your forked repository
 5. Create pull-request
-6. This template will deploy if merged this pull-request
+6. This template will deploy if merged this pull-request via [GitHub actions](https://github.co.jp/features/actions)